NexTechFusion/Rawen-docs/docs/About/big picture.md

 # Big Picture 🌐

 Thanks to the high flexibility of the Rawen framework, it can be used in many different ways.
 See the instance as a robot that can be controlled by you.
-Furthermore, the framework is designed to be highly scalable and can be used in many different ways, there are no limits in using all different kind of AI models or API endpoints.
+Furthermore, the framework is designed to use any kind of AI models via API endpoints, transformers or anything else (Yes you can run python scripts through it).

 ![big-picture](./big-picture.png)

 ## Desktop Application 🖥️
+(WIP IMG)

 The central element of the Rawen command framework is the desktop application interface, which features a basic interface with specific routes: